Geno Crandall: Professional career

 Undrafted in the 2019 NBA draft, Crandall signed with Tuři Svitavy of the Czech NBL.
 Crandall averaged 14 points and 2.1 steals as he helped Tuři Svitavy to third place in the league standings at the time the season was cancelled due to the coronavirus pandemic.

 After his first professional season, Crandall left the Czech Republic for England where he signed with the Leicester Riders of the British Basketball League.
 His first season in England was a massive success both for him individually and for his team as a whole.
 Crandall was second in the BBL in assists, fourth in steals and ninth in scoring on the season.
 The Riders earned the BBL regular season title and Crandall was named the league's Most Valuable Player.
 In May 2021, Crandall re-signed with Leicester for the upcoming season.
 Crandall averaged 13.1 points and 6.8 assists on 50% from the field as the Riders won a BBL treble of the Cup, regular league and playoff final.
 He was their star player, and won MVP again as well as Finals MVP.

 On July 29, 2022, Crandall signed a contract with BG Göttingen for the 2022-23 Basketball Bundesliga season.

+Crandall agreed to a deal with Hapoel Be'er Sheva in the Israeli Basketball Premier League ahead of the 2023-24 season.

+On November 14, 2023, he signed with EWE Baskets Oldenburg of the German Basketball Bundesliga (BBL).

+On August 17, 2025, he signed with Benfica of the Liga Portuguesa de Basquetebol.